Case Study — UX & UI Design

 • Flows, wireframes, prototypes

-• Ul system & usability testing
+• UI system & usability testing

-Research insights
+Research Insights

-What I learned
+What I Learned

-• Account creation before checkout causes abandonment.
+• 2 Account creation before checkout causes abandonment

-Design principles
+Design Principles

-• Frictionless purchase: guest checkout, minimal fields.
+• 2 Frictionless purchase: guest checkout, minimal fields

-• Small-screen clarity: concise cards, tap-friendly actions.
+• 3 Small-screen clarity: concise cards, tap-friendly actions

-Solution highlights
+Solution Highlights

-Compare in one glance
+Compare in One Glance

 Side-by-side spec summaries and saved comparisons to reduce back-and-forth browsing.

-Guest checkout
+Guest Checkout

 Checkout without account creation; clear progress, minimal form fields, auto-fill friendly.

-Mobile-first UI
+Mobile-First UI

 Compact cards, large tap targets, and scannable detail blocks tailored for phones.